Kot Engenharia

 Graph 2: Strain values on the strain gauge located inside the bogie.
 SOURCE: Kot Collection.

-With this in mind, the peak values were used to quantify the stresses and consequently to determine the stresses in the concentration regions.
-Figure 6 illustrates the result of this analysis, highlighting the wheel supports in the computer model.
+Thus, the peak values were used to quantify the applied forces and, consequently, to determine the stresses in the stress concentration zones.
+Figure 6 illustrates the results of this analysis, highlighting the rail supports in the computational model.

 Figure 6: Voltage concentrators in the computer model.
 SOURCE: Kot Collection.

-It was concluded that the lateral load variations on the bogie (graph 2) have a greater amplitude than those of the vertical load (graph 1), which increases the stress in the stressed areas and reduces the useful life of the component due to fatigue.
+Based on this, it was concluded that the variations in lateral load on the truck (Figure 2) have a greater amplitude than those of the vertical load (Figure 1), which increases stress in the stressed regions and reduces the component’s service life due to fatigue.

 Analysis of bearing temperatures

-The on-board system only recorded variations in the ambient temperature over the three trip cycles.
-No significant variations were detected in the bearing temperatures monitored by the thermocouples, which remained within the bearings' working temperature range.
+However, the onboard system recorded only changes in ambient temperature throughout the three trip cycles.
+As for the bearing temperatures monitored by the thermocouples, no significant variations were detected; they remained within the bearings’ operating temperature range.

 Suspension spring travel analysis